 2) Maca can alleviate the symptoms of menopause

 - One double-blind placebo-controlled trial looked at twenty Caucasian women who were in early menopause.

 - The researchers administered placebo (dummy medication) to the women for one month, followed by Maca for two months and eight months respectively.

 - Hormone levels were determined in the blood of these women at periodic intervals.

-- The researchers found that the hormones responsible for the symptoms of menopause significantly decreased when the women were ingesting Maca root extract.
+- The researchers found that the hormones responsible for the symptoms of menopause significantly decreased when the women took Maca root extract.

 - These hormonal changes were accompanied by significantly reduced feelings of discomfort that are associated with menopause (e.g., hot flushing and night sweating) (Meissner et al., 2005).